beshirr/Ciphers/README.md

 to right.
 If there are still empty cells in the matrix, we will them fill them with 'X'.
 Finally, we will read the grid clockwise, going inwards, and starting from the top right corner.
 The original message will be: BRIGHTONANDHOVE
-The letters are then entered into the grid, which is 3-column wide:
+The letters are then entered into the grid, which is 3-column wide: <br />
 B R I <br />
 G H T <br />
 O N A <br />